fafatatatoto/Sewer-System-RTC/README.md

 ## **Feature**
 - Comparison between rule-based control and reinforcement learning control
-- Reinforcement learning model needs to learn a policy that not only optimizes for ultimate objective but also defers to the on-site facility limitations (pumps, sumps, etc).
+- Reinforcement learning model needs to learn a policy that not only optimizes for ultimate objective but also comply with the on-site facility limitations (pumps, sumps, etc).
-- Reward engineering: tuning the weights among multiple objectives in order to ensure the effectiveness of agent's policy and optimize its performance.
+- Reward engineering: design the reward function for each objective and tune the weights among goals in order to ensure the effectiveness of agent's policy and optimize its performance.

+### **Reeward design**
+The objectives includes water level objective, pump operation objective, gate operation objective and power cost objective.
+Among them, water level objective is the main goal which is intended to maintain the water level in a fixed range, the pump and gate operation objecctive are meant to evaluate the compliance of rules of the on-site facilities, and the power objective is for costing the power cost of operating pumps.
+The result shows that the

+## **Results**
+- Reinforcement learning demonstrates the superior adaptability and robustness
+-
 <img src="plot/wet_day/20230630_0550_plot_o0.png" alt="not shown" width="410" height="380"/>